Semester for Change

 1/ Life-Design coaching

 Using the innovative Designing Your Life framework and Co-Active coaching process, S4C catalyzes you in a process of self-discovery and purpose-finding.
-Concepts are explored in 1:1 sessions with the Faculty Guide with the understanding that a person is able to develop their abilities and live fulfilling lives when they utilize their inner resources and cultivate an attitude that emphasizes personal growth throughout life.
+Concepts are explored in 1:1 sessions with your coach with the understanding that a person is able to develop their abilities and live fulfilling lives when they utilize their inner resources and cultivate an attitude that emphasizes personal growth throughout life.
 You will approach important decisions with greater certainty — such as whether to return to college or find an alternative route to a career.
 You are coached in viewing your life as a creative project full of possibilities.
-1:1 coaching uses Zoom video conferencing and various cloud-based apps (Google Classroom, Google Docs, Google JamBoard, Miro white boards, and Notion journals) for an integrated experience that feels like a meaningful ongoing conversation between the student and guide.
+1:1 coaching uses Zoom video conferencing and various cloud-based apps (Google Classroom, Google Docs, Miro white boards, and Notion journals) for an integrated experience that feels like a meaningful ongoing conversation between the student and guide.

 2/ Personal or social-change exploration

 The self-designed exploration comes out of the discoveries you make exploring Life-Design concepts in the 1:1 coaching sessions with your faculty guide.
 You can go deep into a life-long passion, try your hand at a new-found interest, challenge an idea, get in shape, rally other people around a cause, take classes, create a podcast, do a certification, or do an internship – the sky’s the limit.
 Your exploration can be personal in nature (including creative, athletic, mindfulness, entrepreneurial, or academic explorations) or it can promote social change by addressing an issue or need in a community.
 You will determine the scope and time allotment for your exploration between 8-20 hours per week, allowing you to pursue part-time work or other commitments.
-8-20 hours weekly, starting in week 3 or 4
+8-20 hours weekly, starting around week 5 or 6

 3/ Dynamic electronic learning portfolio process